wiremock/wiremock.org/_site/docs/record-playback.md

 WireMock can create stub mappings from requests it has received.
 Combined with its proxying feature this allows you to "record" stub mappings from interaction with existing APIs.

+The following two approaches available, and are described in detail below:

+- Recording.
+- Snapshotting.

-Two approaches are available: Recording or snapshotting.
-The same results can be achieved with either, so which you choose should depend on whatever fits best with your workflow.
-If you're new to WireMock, recording is probably the simplest option for getting started.
+The same results can be achieved with either approach, you can choose the best fit with your workflow and preferences.
+However, if you're new to WireMock, recording is the simplest option for getting started.

-Both approaches are described in more detail below.

 ## Quick start

-The fastest way to get started with WireMock's recorder is to use the simple web UI provided.
+To get started with WireMock's recorder, use the simple web UI provided:

-First, start an instance of [WireMock running standalone](./standalone.md).
+1. Start an instance of [WireMock running standalone](./standalone.md).
-Once that's running visit the recorder UI page at [http://localhost:8080/\_\_admin/recorder](http://localhost:8080/__admin/recorder)
-(assuming you started WireMock on the default port of 8080).
+2. Visit the recorder UI page at [http://localhost:8080/\_\_admin/recorder](http://localhost:8080/__admin/recorder) (assuming you started WireMock on the default port of 8080).

 ![Recorder UI](../images/recorder-screenshot.png)

-Enter the URL you wish to record from in the target URL field and click the Record button.
+3. Enter the target URL from which to record and click *Record*.
 You can use `http://examples.wiremockapi.cloud` to try it out.

-Now you need to make a request through WireMock to the target API so that it can be recorded.
+4. Make a request through WireMock to the target API so that it can be recorded.
 If you're using the example URL, you can generate a request using curl:

 ```bash
 $ curl http://localhost:8080/recordables/123
 ```

-Now click stop.
-You should see a message indicating that one stub was captured.

-You should also see that a file has been created called something like `recordables_123-40a93c4a-d378-4e07-8321-6158d5dbcb29.json` under the `mappings` directory created when WireMock started up, and that a new mapping has appeared at [http://localhost:8080/\_\_admin/mappings](http://localhost:8080/__admin/mappings).
+5. Click *stop*.

+WireMock snads a message indicating the stub creation, and also stores a file (created during startup), named something like `recordables_123-40a93c4a-d378-4e07-8321-6158d5dbcb29.json`, for eahc new stub, in the `_admoin/mappings` directory.
+You can find the mapping at [http://localhost:8080/\_\_admin/mappings](http://localhost:8080/__admin/mappings).

-Requesting the same URL again (possibly disabling your wifi first if you want firm proof) will now serve the recorded result:
+Requesting the same URL again (for firm proof, consider disabling your wifi first) will now serve the recorded result:

 ```
 $ curl http://localhost:8080/recordables/123